 As a marketing freelancer specializing in paid advertising, I’ve seen endless AdWords accounts set up by agencies with nearly hundreds of campaigns, containing dozens of ad sets, containing hundreds and hundreds of keywords each.
-Some on the order of millions of keywords.

 And you know what, some clients like this.
-But most clients only like this because they believe that the more complex something is, the more effective it is, and this is not true.
+But most clients only like this because they believe that the more complex something is, the more effective it is, and this is simply not true.

 I make it clear to my clients from the start that my goal is to cut out the 97% of work (keywords, in this particular instance) that doesn’t deliver any results, and focus on setting them up for success in the most direct possible way.

 I explain that my goal is also to make it easy for my clients to take over the accounts themselves at some point, for me to be able to train them to manage it effectively on their own.
 For them to be able to look at their own campaigns and understand what results they’re getting.